What to Write in a Journal When You Don't Know Where to Start

 This is a different problem.
 You're not stuck — you're avoiding.
 The thing is there, you're just not sure you want to look at it.

-If direct approach feels too much, try writing about it in the third person: She was worried about...
+If writing about it directly feels like too much, try the third person: She was worried about...
 He kept putting off...
-The distance of third-person narration can make difficult content more approachable.
-Once you're writing, the person shifts back to first without you noticing.
+The distance of third-person narration can make difficult content easier to approach.
+Once you're writing, the perspective often shifts back to first person without you noticing.

 Journalling when you're time-poor

-One genuine barrier to journalling is time — specifically, the belief that it needs to take a significant amount of time to be worth doing.
+One genuine barrier to journalling is time — specifically, the belief that it needs to take a long time to be worth doing.
 It doesn't.
 A five-minute entry — one prompt, written to a real conclusion rather than a surface response — is useful.
-The OCCO Could Do Pad is not a journal, but the act of writing your actual priorities for the day on paper rather than keeping them in your head is a form of brief journalling that takes under two minutes and visibly reduces decision fatigue for the rest of the morning.
+The OCCO Could Do Pad is not a journal, but writing your actual priorities for the day on paper rather than keeping them in your head is a form of brief journalling that takes under two minutes and visibly reduces decision fatigue for the rest of the morning.
 The format matters less than the honesty of what goes on the page.

 The length question

-Most journalling advice either implies you should write a lot (morning pages, three pages minimum) or offers timed practices (15 minutes, Pomodoro sessions).
+Most journalling advice either implies you should write a lot (morning pages, three pages minimum) or offers timed practices (fifteen minutes, Pomodoro sessions).
 Both approaches work for some people.
 Neither is necessary.

 Explore the full OCCO range of tools for ambitious minds →